Spacing tokens separate elements inside components and layout blocks — both horizontally, and vertically.

 Our spacing scale helps make things consistent, while also making content easier to scan in a screen layout.

-- Use tokens coming from the design system.
+- Use semantic tokens from the design system.

 - Don’t use custom or hard-coded values.

-Vertical spacing refers to how sections of a screen separate within a layout.
-It also applies to the spacing between components, and elements inside a component.
+Vertical spacing refers to how sections of a screen are separated.
+It also applies to the spacing between components.

 Text is any copy that isn’t using a display style.